jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 _Last updated: July 03, 2022_

 ## Overview
 The purpose of this runbook is to demonstrate the implementation of an AWS Hybrid DNS design and architecture between an AWS region hosting private only subnets and an on prem private corporate data center.
-The intent of this design is to simulate a prospective hybrid DNS cloud connectivity to an on prem environment however, the actual implementation will provide private DNS resolution over an established inter-region AWS VPC Peering connection through various Route 53 and Bind DNS server components as detailed below.
+The intent of this design is to simulate a prospective hybrid DNS cloud connectivity setup to an on prem environment using AWS DirectConnect (DX) however, the actual implementation will provide private DNS resolution over an established inter-region AWS VPC Peering connection through various Route 53 and Bind DNS server components as detailed below.

 ### Pre-requisites